hcazzz/hcazzz.github.io/projects/uhmarketplace.md

     }
     const owner = Meteor.user().username;
 ```
+If you want to see the full code for the add listing page you can do so here <a href="https://github.com/the-manoa-marketplace/the-real-manoa-marketplace/blob/main/app/imports/ui/pages/AddListing.jsx">AddListing.jsx</a>.

 It was also important to only upload images to the cloudinary endpoint when the user submits the form.
 This was done by using the submit function which is called when the user clicks the submit button.
 This was important as it would be a waste of resources to upload images to the cloudinary endpoint if the user decides to not submit the form.